Grafton Line: A Walk Through Dublin’s Shops & Parks

 Dublin has had a long history of street traders.
 These traders were often women, pushing their carts on Dublin's streets.
 Molly is a fictional character from a famous ballad sung proudly by Dubliners after a few pints.

-These street traders still exist, you can see them on the Dame Route.
+These street traders still exist.
 In fact, I used to know a lot of them because they bought from my dad's business!
-I tell more about that on my walking tour.
+I'll tell you stories about them on my tour.

 3.Grafton Street